aarlin/FEH-Gamepress-Web-Scraper/README.md

   - SP
   - Slot type (A, B, C)

-*Note: csv Output is sometimes broken when scraping individuals*
+*Note: csv output is sometimes broken when scraping individuals*